snackabra/snackabra-channelserver/README.rst

    wrangler publish

-And point a client to it.
+And point a client to it!

 (*) We are not affiliated with Cloudflare, we're just fans.

 (**) At time of writing, the link was: https://dash.cloudflare.com/6a24dd354a78c1e313b1b8054d75e506/workers/overview?enable-durable-objects

 Directory